Why are new tests needed?

 The Global Alzheimer’s Platform Foundation® (GAP) is committed to keeping the study open until at least 20% of the volunteers are African American, Black, Hispanic and/or Latinx.
-Read more about our commitment to diversity from GAP President John Dwyer (LINK TO PRESS RELEASE ABOUT STUDY).
+Read more about our diversity initiative here.

 We need your help.
 The research sites below are part of the Bio-Hermes study.

 Click for more information about how to volunteer and make a difference in Alzheimer’s research.

 |Clarity Clinical Research||Syracuse, New York||315-760-5905|